ypchen520/p-dollar-zhuyin-multistroke-gestures/README.md

-# Human-Centered Input Recognition Algorithms Project 2
+# Human-Centered Input Recognition Algorithms: Project 2

 * This is the final project for the Human-Centered Input Recognition Algorithms class in Spring 2022 at UF
 * The objectives of this graduate course project are two-fold: